mfmeier/git-toy__practice-workflow/favorite_entertainer_task#1.md

 Randy Newman, the composer is probobly my favoirite entertainer.
+This beautifl man was born on November 28, 1943.